Chain of Craters Road Tour - Stop #4

 From 1969 to 1974 the Mauna Ulu lava flows covered 17 square miles (44 sq. km), traveled 7 miles (12 km) to the coast and covered several areas with 25 ft.
 (7.6 meters) deep lava.

-From the parking lot, there is a short lava walk to view many "lava tree molds".
-It really is a sight to see; mother nature at her best.
+From the parking lot, there is a short lava walk to view many "lava trees" and other formations

 This is also the trailhead for the popular Pu‘u Huluhulu hike.